 In 2011, IBM completed the acquisition of TRIRIGA to accelerate its smarter buildings initiatives.
-Currently, IBM TRIRIGA is offered as a Cloud & Smarter Infrastructure solution, alongside Tivoli, Maximo, Netcool, Endpoint Manager, and SmartCloud service management software.
+At the time, IBM TRIRIGA was offered as a Cloud & Smarter Infrastructure solution, alongside Tivoli, Maximo, Netcool, Endpoint Manager, and SmartCloud service management software.

 What does TRIRIGA mean?

 A tririga (trī-ˈrē-gə) is a team of three horses yoked three abreast, commonly associated with the use of chariots during the Roman Empire.
 Also known as triga.
 When four horses are similarly harnessed side-by-side, it is called a quadriga.
 Tririga is derived from the Latin singular of tririgae team of three, which is a contraction of the proper tririjugae (triri-, three and jugae, to yoke, or join).

 This is the definition of a Roman Empire-era word derived from Latin but not found in abridged versions of common English-language references such as the Oxford Dictionary of the English Language or the Merriam-Webster Collegiate Dictionary.
 This work is an ancillary product of research conducted by D.A.
 Webb for a writing project involving Roman history.